 |The river winds through the area.|

-Knowing 1000’s of readers throughout the world have spurred us on day after day is life changing.
+Knowing 1000’s of our readers throughout the world has spurred us on, day after day is life-changing.
 Those bringing up our site day after day to see what’s happening, at times finding only our mindless drivel or gentle ramblings over a sometimes simple life and at other times, finding an exciting memorable experience.

 No excuses are needed here to avoid posting.
-The only potential reasons we don’t post is due to a total lack of available wifi service or during a lengthy travel days.
+The only potential reasons we don’t post are due to a total lack of available WiFi service or during long travel days.
 Even on those days, we attempt to get something uploaded.
-We’ve continue to post on sick days even if only to whine about being under the weather.
+We’ve continued to post on sick days even if only to whine about being under the weather.